About Animation

 The outline of the pencil is Xerox copied onto the top of the cellulose paper.
 Acrylic paint is applied to the back of the cel following the pencil template to add color

-The cel overlay with painted image is placed on top of the background and a photograph is taken
+The cel overlay with painted image is placed on top of the background and a photograph is taken with the multi-plane camera

 Photographs are arranged side by side into film strips.